Written by Spencer Pascal

 Ligeti Partners works closely with insurers to help implement early and effective intervention strategies addressing the issues raised in this article to reduce an insurer’s exposure and to ensure insurers are availing themselves of all defences when challenging the reasonableness of credit hire car charges.

-Should you wish to discuss this area in further detail, please contact any member of our Credit Hire Team.
+Should you wish to discuss this area in further detail, please contact any member of our Credit Hire Team on 03 9947 4500.